kyma-project/api-gateway/docs/user/tutorials/01-30-set-up-mtls-gateway.md

 # Set Up an mTLS Gateway and Expose Workloads Behind It

-This document showcases how to set up a mTLS Gateway in Istio and expose it with APIRule.
+This document showcases how to set up an mTLS Gateway in Istio and expose it with an APIRule.

 According to the official [CloudFlare documentation](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/):
 >Mutual TLS, or mTLS for short, is a method for mutual authentication. mTLS ensures that the parties at each end of a network connection are who they claim to be by verifying that they both have the correct private key.
 The information within their respective TLS certificates provides additional verification.